Table of Contents

 But make no mistake, this is not the typical approach you see to answering the question – How to increase sales?

 We’re NOT going to suggest you drop in on your customers to look for more work or attend a tradeshow, because those aren’t happening right now.
 We’re NOT going to suggest you start or increase your social media activity or other suggestions made by well meaning marketing folks who just don’t understand the technical sale that a typical job shop makes.

 Your target customers – engineers and/or buyers, are not spending their days on social media.
 But before we get into how to find and approach your target customers, let’s do a check.

 Do you have a target market?

-The first step in marketing is targeting.
+The first step in marketing and how to increase sales, is targeting.
 What type of jobs do you want more of?
 Not all jobs are created equal.
 We must take into account:

 - Where is your constraint?
 Does it move?